hamxiaoz/node-webkit-mru/README.md

 # How to develop?
 To develop, do the following:
+- download node-webkit binary files and put in current folder
 - `npm install`
 - `bower install`
 - write code in src folder